 Once you and your spouse or unmarried partner split up, you’ll have to determine what custody arrangement you want in place.
 This is certain and must be done in both divorce and paternity cases.
-Most parents when asked what type of custody they prefer respond with sole custody.
+Most parents, when asked what type of custody they prefer, respond that they want sole custody.
 It is understandable given that most parents want as much time with their children as possible.
-Before deciding if you can get sole custody its important to explore the options available in the State.
+Before deciding if you can get sole custody its important to explore the options available in the State of Oklahoma.

 What Family Courts in Tulsa Prefer

 Sole custody is always possible but to get it you both must agree or you must overcome the States presumption regarding child custody.
 Oklahoma Statutes begin with a presumption that the best interest of the child is met with joint custody.
 Joint custody comes in many forms but generally it presumes equal access to the kids.
 When we deal with a presumption the party that disagrees with it bares the burden of proof that its not in the best interest of the child.
 This means that if you want sole custody and the other parent disagrees you must show that it’s not in the best interest to have joint custody.